 Six of the seven colleges of podiatric medicine are represented by the American Association of Colleges of Podiatric Medicine (AACPM).
 The AACPM administers the centralized applications submitted for admission to its six member colleges that are located in San Francisco, CA; Miami Shores, FL; Chicago, IL; Des Moines, IA; Cleveland, OH; and Philadelphia, PA.
 Potential applicants to these colleges should visit the AACPM web site at www.aacpm.org or call their toll free number at 1-800-922-9266.
 Application request cards are available from podiatric medicine advisors or applications may be downloaded from the web-site at www.aacpm.org.
 The annual tuition is about $20,000 per year and does not include fees, books, or room and board.
 The professional academic program is four years long and an additional two years of residency is a minimum before taking appropriate licensure examinations.

 Characteristics of applicants and matriculants:

-About 800-1,000 applicants apply to podiatric medical school each academic year, of which approximately 80% are accepted.
+There are about 800-1,000 applicants to podiatric medical school each academic year, of which approximately 80% are accepted.
 About 95% of the applicants hold a bachelors degree, with 43% majoring in the biological sciences, 20% in other physical sciences, and the remaining being pre-health majors.
-In 1997, the average GPA was 3.1 and the average MCAT scores for matriculants were 7.1 in Verbal Reasoning.
-6.8 in Physical Sciences, and 7.2 in Biological Sciences.
-10% of entering students have advanced degrees.
-Most schools welcome visits by prospective students and information on a Mentor Network is available on the AACPM web site.
+In 1997, the average GPA was 3.1 and the average MCAT scores for matriculants were 7.1 in Verbal Reasoning, 6.8 in Physical Sciences, and 7.2 in Biological Sciences.
+Ten percent of entering students have advanced degrees.
+Most schools welcome visits by prospective students and information on a mentor network is available on the AACPM web site.

 Mentoring and shadowing for students interested in podiatric medicine